- A-Level/AS-Level Maths: AQA, OCR, Edexcel

 - 11+ Maths: ISEB and public school exams, including pre-tests

-To date my experience is mostly as a coach and mentor.
-For the last 7 years my roles within finance have had direct line management responsibilities for an assistant accountant.
-I have successfully mentored trainee accountants through their professional accountancy qualifications and on a day to day basis have provided them with tasks to support their professional development and ability to use Excel to facilitate tasks.
+In my professional experience I have successfully mentored trainee accountants through their professional accountancy qualifications and on a day to day basis have provided them with tasks to support their professional development and ability to use Excel to facilitate tasks.
 I’ve felt great pride in seeing previous direct reports being awarded internal promotions and furthering their own careers.

 As a Level 1 British Triathlon Federation Coach, I have coached group swimming sessions to fellow members of a triathlon club.
 Through identifying and prioritising key developments in their technique I was rewarded in seeing their progression and improvements in technique resulting in faster swim times.
 My approachable style meant that my athletes were never afraid to ask questions or seek clarification.